cthae/Adobe-Launch-Debugger/README.md

 * [x] Small reporting improvements.
 * [x] Release v1.05.
 * [x] Replace the counter of PVs and links with AA calls and WebSDK calls
-* [x] Web SDK: allow for custom Edge base path.
-It's /ee/ by default, but it can be customized, in which case the extension won't catch the network requests.
+* [x] Improve autodebugging for web sdk: indicate when linkClicks will be treated as pageviews in AA due to the web fields set.
 * [ ] Web SDK: surface the Edge config ids for every request, make them visible just like AA Report Suites.
 To ease the debugging of multi-destinational tracking.
+First 5 characters should suffice.
 * [ ] Web SDK: change the default logging a bit to maybe try and expand the analytics object automatically.
+Collapse the object nobody cares about like the device, environment, placeContext, timestamp or the implementationDetails.
+* [ ] Release v1.06.
-* [ ] Add a setting to limit the number of characters for the config id logging in the websdk tracking.
+* [ ] Hesitant: Add a setting to limit the number of characters for the config id logging in the websdk tracking.
 4 characters by default.
-* [ ] Improve autodebugging for web sdk: indicate when linkClicks will be treated as pageviews in AA due to the web fields set.
+* [ ] Hesitant: Web SDK: allow for custom Edge base path.
+It's /ee/ by default, but it can be customized, in which case the extension won't catch the network requests. (who uses a custom Edge base path?)
 * [ ] Hesitant: Find an elegant way to inject a library rather than replace it.
 Should probably be one/domain.
 To avoid doing it globally.
 Maybe not...
+It's so rare that we would need it, just use Overrides for ad-hoc injections?

 ## Contributions